Approach to network failure due to intrinsic fluctuations

 Compared to the temporal picture shown in Fig. \ref{fig1}(a), an elegant characterization of the approach towards network failure -- triggered by the intrinsic fluctuations in flux -- emerges when the same data is examined as a function of $\eta$ as displayed in \ref{fig1}(b).
 In particular, the analytical result in Eq. \ref{eq:delf1} provides a good description of the simulation results and helps to identify three distinct regimes.
+The $\eta_{1}$ is obtained by taking the running averages of the multiple realizations in a particular network and estimating the change in slope over a period of capacity-to-load variation (This varies with the types of networks).
+The $\eta_{2}$ is estimated considering $0.8$ times the peak fraction of deletion experienced by a particular network.
+These values give a good overview of the phases of the network that can also be visualized for synthetic and real-world networks.
 The next natural question is to ask if these three regimes occur in other types of network as well.
 We address this question below.